Do we not see?

 Are we too afraid to face that which we truly are -

-Just a single grain of pollen, just one of countless stars?
+Just a single speck of pollen, just one of countless stars?

 Are we fated to be stuck in worry about what’s yet to come,

-And steeped in sorrow over what has passed; what’s said and done?
+and steeped in sorrow over what’s passed; what’s said and done?

 I do not have the answers, but take solace in the wondering

-For it reminds me that I’m one speck in a world alive and thundering,
+It reminds me I’m just one part of a world alive and thundering,

-One dot of sand within a universe electric and pulsating,
+One grain of sand within a universe electric and pulsating,

 Part of a life so beautiful, I cannot keep it waiting.